Integral filtered Sen theory and applications: Torsion bound and vanishing of graded pieces

 \item If $r_d \leq 2p$, then $(\gr_n \gm_\HT)_\tor$ is killed by $p$ for all $n$.
-(See also Rem \ref{rem: gls example} for a further example).
 This is particularly interesting as the range $[0,2p]$ is the range of Hodge--Tate weights appearing in Serre weight conjectures for $\GL_3$; cf. e.g. \cite{LLLMInv} and other related works.
 It would be very interesting to see if one can exploit this $p$-torsion fact in relevance to Serre weight conjectures. \end{enumerate} \end{example}

-The following theorem provides bound on number of generators on the torsion part; the current bound is first observed by Gee and Kisin and improves our previous one, cf. Rem \ref{rem:GK improve}.
+The following theorem provides bound on number of generators on the torsion part; the current bound is first observed by Gee and Kisin and improves our previous one, cf. Remark \ref{rem:GK improve}.

 \begin{theorem}[Bound of number of generators] Write $\alpha(x)=\sharp\{r_i \equiv x \pmod{p}, r_i \leq x\}$, which is number of Hodge--Tate weights congruent to $x$ and $\leq x$.
 We have \begin{enumerate} \item $r(\gr_n \gm_\HT) \leq \alpha(n)$.